Women’s Health and Pollution

-Pollution has an outsized impact on women because of traditional gender roles, societal restrictions, a lack of opportunities, and poverty.
-Research in the Lancet Planetary Health found that in 2019, 3.92 million women died from pollution.
+Pollution has a different impact on women because of traditional gender roles, societal restrictions, a lack of opportunities, and poverty.
+Our research in the Lancet Planetary Health found that in 2019, 3.92 million women died from pollution.
 An estimated 350,000 women died from lead pollution alone.

 Toxic Pollution’s Impact on Women’s Health and Maternal Health